Plataforma sobre Adaptación al Cambio Climático en España

 GENERAL ACTIONS

-• Maintenance and conservation
+Maintenance and conservation

-• Crop Replacement
+• Replacement of “marras”

 • Maintenance irrigation

-• Sanitation of riverside vegetation
+• Sanitation of riparian vegetation

-• Ecological and Environmental Monitoring
+• Ecological and environmental monitoring

-Over the next three years, the impact of the measures on the ecological status of the water body, the hydromorphological status, the state of the vegetation, etc., will be evaluated.
-The work already carried out in this regard has made it possible to design part of the actions to be conducted in phase 2 of the project.
+During the following three years, the effect of the measures on the ecological state of the water body, the hydromorphological state, the state of the vegetation, etc., will be evaluated.
+The work already conducted in this regard has made it possible to design part of the actions to be conducted in phase 2 of the project.

 Importance and relevance of the adaptation:

-Improving Ecological Resilience:
+Enhancing Ecological Resilience:

 Flood Risk Reduction: